 American presidents became bankrupt at a rate at least 20 times the national average.
 Most of their troubles came from real estate speculation, poor crop yields on the lands that they held, and botched and frequently highly risky business deals.

-As 24/7 Wall St. said in the introduction to its Net Worth of the American President’s article, the nation’s chief executives were men of their times, at least financially.
+As we observed in the Net Worth of the American Presidents, the nation’s chief executives were men of their times, at least financially.
 What is striking is the extent to which many were gamblers.
 Some, like Hoover, bet and won.
 He became wealthy in the mining business.
 LBJ made money as a cattle rancher, a risky business depending on the national appetite for beef and, to some extent the weather.

 It could be argued that men who are willing to lead the nation into war, annex millions of square miles of territory or drop the atomic bomb to end a war were by their nature risk takers.
 Whether that is a better trait for managing personal wealth or the nation’s fortunes is for history to decide.